-Myths, Legends, and Traditions about the Ten Tribes.”)
+Myths, Legends, and Traditions about the Ten Tribes.)
 One popular new teaching, Messianic Israel, identifies the Ten Tribes with Christians of European descent.* The reason for all this interest is a set of prophecies in the Bible that the Ten Tribes will one day return from their exile and be restored to their Jewish brethren, an event associated with the coming of the Messiah.
-But the many cultish and unusual ideas that have grown up about the Ten Tribes should not distract us from learning about this important element of Biblical prophecy, which points to the restoration of Gentile Christians to their Jewish and Biblical roots.Click on the colored sections of the map above
+But the many strange ideas that have grown up around the Ten Tribes should not distract us from their importance in Biblical prophecy, and their importance in understanding the Jewish roots of our faith.

 to learn more about the Ten Tribes.

 The history of the Ten Tribes starts with ten of the sons of Jacob—Ephraim, Manasseh, Issachar, Zebulun, Asher, Naphtali, Dan, Gad, Reuben, and a portion of the tribe of Levi.
 Their descendants made up the ten northern tribes of ancient Israel.
 In the time of the prophet Samuel (11th cent.
 BC), these ten tribes were united into a single kingdom together with the southern tribes of Judah and Benjamin.
 This united kingdom was ruled first by Saul and then by David and his son, Solomon.
 But because of Solomon’s sin in worshipping other gods, God divided the kingdom into two parts.
 The Ten Tribes he gave to Jeroboam, one of Solomon’s officials (1 Kings 11:29-38).
 This new, northern kingdom was called the Kingdom of Israel.
 The southern tribes of Judah and Benjamin, ruled by the descendants of Solomon, formed the Kingdom of Judah.*